Tag Archive for: Montana

 It’s a moment we collectively engage in looking ahead and backward from where we came.

-The last week of the year always holds a lot of important annual events in my life – Time spent with family around the holidays, the celebration of my birthday (I turned 36-years-old a few days ago, yikes!) and the ringing in of the new year.
+The last week of the year always holds a lot of important annual events in my life.
+It’s time spent with family around the holidays, the celebration of my birthday (I turned 36 years old a few days ago, yikes!), and the ringing in of the new year.

 I’m excited about my upcoming adventures and the fun clients I’ll get to document in 2019.

-In the spirit of reflection during this time of year, I’ve gathered up some of my favorite wedding photographs from the past 2018 wedding season.
+In the spirit of reflection, I’ve gathered up some of my favorite wedding photographs from the past 2018 wedding season.

 It’s such a joy for me to relive some of my favorite moments all gathered in one place.
 I feel honored to have been a part of all the wonderful celebrations this year with my wedding clients.